-Here follows new oaths of allegiance and supremacy in lieu of those formerly required.
+Here follow new oaths of allegiance and supremacy in lieu of those formerly required.

 The subsequent articles are as follows: IV.
 Recites the acceptance of the Crown by William and Mary.
 V. The Convention Parliament to provide for "the settlement of the religion, laws and liberties of the Kingdom."
 VI.
 All the clauses in the Bill of Rights are "the true, ancient, and indubitable rights and liberties of the people of this Kingdom."
 VII.
 Recognition and declaration of William and Mary as King and Queen.
 VIII.
-Repetition of the extlement of the Crown and limitations of the succession.
+Repetition of the settlement of the Crown and limitations of the succession.
 IX.
-Exclusion from the Crown of all persons bolding communion with the "Church of Rome" or who "profess the Popish religion" or who bolding commission with the "Church of Rome" or who protess the Poptsh religion "or who "shall marry a Papists."
-X. Every King or Queen hereafter succeeding to the Crown to assent to the Act [i.e. Disabling Act of 1678] "disabling Papists from sitting in either House of Parliament."
+Exclusion from the Crown of all persons holding communion with the "Church of Rome" or who "profess the Popish religion" or who "shall marry a Papist."
+X. Every King or Queen hereafter the Popish religion" or who "shall marry a Papist.
+A. Every King or Queen netesther succeeding to the Crown to assent to the Act [i.e. Disabling Act of 1078 [§ 530] "disabling Papists from sitting in either House of Parliament."
 XI.
 The King and Queen assent to all the articles of the Bill of Rights.
+XII.
+The Dispensing Power (§ 540) abolished.
 XIII.
-Exception made in favor of charters, grants, and pardons made before October 23, 1089.
+Exception made in favor of charters, grants, and pardons made before October 23, 1689.

-1 A Statute concerning Tallage not granted by Parliament.
+I A Statute concerning Tallage not granted by Parliament.
 This is now held not to have been a statute.
-See Gardiner's Documents of the Puritan Revolution, page 1.
-It is considered by Stubbs an unauthorized and imperfect abstract of Edward 1.'s Confirmation of the Charters - which see.
+See Gardiner's Documents of the Puritan Revolution, page r.
+It is considered by Stubbs an unauthorized and imperfect abstract of Edward I's Confirmation of the Charters - which see.

-1 The Princess Anne, sister of the Princess Mary, married Prince George of Denmark in 1683; bence she is here styled "the Princess of Denmark."
+1 The Princess Anne, sister of the Princess Mary, married Prince George of Denmark in 1683; hence she is here styled "the Princess of Denmark."

-The Act of Settlement (1700-1701).1 - Excludes Roman Catholics from succes-The Act of Settlement (1900-1901).-Excluses Roman Catholic obtains the Crown, "the people of these realims shall be and are thereby absolved of their allegiance."
-Settles the Crown on the Electress Sophia," and "the heirs of her body being Protestants."
+The Act of Settlement (1700-1701). - Excludes Roman Catholics from succession to the Crown; and declares that if a Roman Catholic obtains the Crown, "the people of these realms shall be and are thereby absolved of their allegiance."
+Settles the Crown on the Electress Sophia, and "the heirs of her body being Protestants."
 Requires the sovereign to join in communion with the Church of England.
-No war to be undertaken in defence of any territories not belonging to the English Crown except with the consent of Parliament.
+No war to be undertaken in defence of any join in committee with the Charles of English Crown except with the consent of Parliament.
 Judges to hold their office during good behavior.
 No pardon by the Crown to be pleadable against an impeachment by the House of Commons.
+(See § 549.)

-MISCELLANEOUS ACTS AND LAWS.
+MISCELLANEOUS ACTS AND LAWS

-I. Bill of Attainder. - This was a bill (which might in itself decree sentence of death) passed by Parliament, by which, originally, the blood of a person held to be convicted of treason or felony was declared to be attainted or corrupted so that his power to inherit, transmit, or hold property was destroyed.
-After Henry VIII.'s reign the law was modified so as not to work "corruption of blood" in the cases of new felonies.
-Under the Stuarts, Bills of Attainder were generally brought only in cases where the Commons believed that impeachment would fail-as in the cases of Strafford and Land.
-It should be noticed that in an Impeachment the Commons bring the accusation, and the Lords alone act as judges; but that in a Bill of Attainder the Commons-that is, the accusers-themselves act as judges, as well as the Lords. the Lords.
+Bill of Attainder, - This was a bill (which might in itself decree sentence of death) passed by Parliament, by which, originally, the blood of a person held to be convicted of treason or felony was declared to be attainted or corrupted so that his power to inherit, transmit, or hold property was destroyed.
+After Henry VIII's reign the law was modified so as not to work "corruption of blood" in the case of new felonies.
+Under the Smarts, Bills of Attainder were generally brought only in cases where the Commons believed that impeachment would fail, -as in the cases of Strafford and Laud.
+It should be noticed that in an Impeachment the Commons bring the accusation, and the Lords alone act as indges; but that in a Bill of Attainder the Commons - that is, the accusers - themselves act as judges, as well as the Lords.